 Construction will be divided into various sub stages for construction sequencing.
 The sub staging locations and sizes are to be defined as the project progresses further into the detailed design process.
-The construction of these stages will allow for the creation of business, industry and showroom lots, road networks, open space, drainage reserves as well as services such as electrical/telecommunications, water and wastewater.
+The construction of these stages will allow for the creation of residential allotments, commercial, road networks, open space, drainage reserves as well as services such as electrical/telecommunications, water and wastewater.
 The general configuration of the development layout plan is illustrated in Appendix A.

-To facilitate construction of the Works, fill is required to be imported from the borrow area within the Western Borrow Area and part of Precinct 11.
-If an external fill material source is readily available and feasible at the time of construction, this material may be used in place of the Western Borrow Area and Precinct 11 sources.
-Nevertheless, the importation of fill from the Western Borrow Area and Precinct 11 has been considered as a part of the CEMP for Precincts 3, 4, 5 and Part Precinct 6.
+To facilitate construction of the Works, fill is required to be imported from the borrow areas within the works area covered by this CEMP including Western Borrow Area.
+If an external fill material source is readily available and feasible at the time of construction, this material may be used in place of onsite borrow sources.
 A brief overview of the construction phases for the Works is provided within Table 2-1 below.

 Phase Construction Activity Description 1 Preconstruction Activities Preliminary work including set out to establish the site boundary, EPZ and environmental buffers; Site construction office will be established; Erosion and sediment control measures will be established; Testing of soils for Acid Sulfate Soils (ASS) and associated groundwater testing to be completed (if required); Construction of WSF habitat areas (if required); Site assessment to confirm the extent of the WSF habitat or other fauna/flora; and Site Specific Inductions including addressing CEMP requirements.
+2 Construction Activities Existing vegetation and topsoil within earthworks areas will be stripped in accordance with current vegetation management plan (if required).
+No stockpiles, haul roads or track will be established in areas other than shown on the plans or approved by the Superintendent;